 In 2014 Rose Park set up a sister school program with Jyosei Elementary School, Hikone, Japan.
-The sister school programme promotes international friendship between Rose Park and Jyosei students and staff through a biennial exchange program.
+The sister school program promotes international friendship between Rose Park and Jyosei students and staff through a biennial exchange program.

 Every two years a group of 25 Middle School students and staff travel to Hikone and around Japan for approximately two weeks.
 The students are accommodated in home-stays and attend school each day.
 In the alternate year, Jyosei students and staff visit Rose Park.
-The sister school exchange has become an integral part of the programme at Rose Park, and receives strong support from the school community.
+The sister school exchange has become an integral part of the program at Rose Park, and receives strong support from the school community.

 Niki Peak – Japanese Teacher

 Ali Doolette – Japanese Teacher

-Rose Park community values learning in the Arts and offers a specialist Arts programme.
+Rose Park community values learning in the Arts and offers a specialist Arts program.

-This programme includes specialist Performing Arts classroom tuition by a specialist teacher, provision of instrumental tuition, ensemble and wide ranging performance opportunities.
+This program includes specialist Performing Arts classroom tuition by a specialist teacher, provision of instrumental tuition, ensemble and wide ranging performance opportunities.